Skip to main content

 You will likely be navigating complex emotions as someone who has been through infertility and desperately wanted to be pregnant for so long.
 When it isn’t exactly what you thought it would be and you don’t feel the way you thought you would, it can feel jarring.

-Here's the honest truth: Not everyone looks at their newborn baby and falls immediately in love.
+Here's the honest truth: Not everyone looks at their newborn baby and immediately falls in love.
 If it doesn't happen for you right away, rest assured that you are not alone.
 Infertility, pregnancy, labor and delivery each take their own toll on your emotional and physical self.

 Be gentle with yourself.
 Most of us do fall in love with our babies soon enough.
 But you’ve been through a lot and now are faced with intense hormonal fluctuations that can leave you crying at a moment’s notice.